-With the approval of the Director of Human Resources, departments may have more specific workapparel guidelines based on the nature of the work performed (examples include but are not limited to, employees working outside, uniformed employees, etc.).
+Departments may have more specific work-apparel guidelines based on the nature of the work performed (examples include but are not limited to, employees working outside, uniformed employees, etc.).

 If a supervisor decides that an employee's dress or appearance is not appropriate as outlined in this procedural guideline, they may take corrective action and require the employee to leave the work area and make the necessary changes to comply with the procedure.
 An employee who is dressed inappropriately may be sent home to change their clothes and may be subject to disciplinary action.
 An employee who is sent home shall be placed in unpaid status or may use appropriate leave (e.g., vacation, exchange, or compensatory time) to cover a reasonable amount of time that they are away from the worksite.